-It is worth investing in a meditation cushion - or keeping your DIY version set up - if you want to make it part of your daily practice.
+It is worth investing in a meditation cushion if you want to make it part of your daily practice.
 If you have less to prepare in the morning you’re more likely to stick with the habit.

 However, you can also use regular cushions, stacked blankets or even just find a chair you can sit upright in.
 Experiment with different heights and sitting positions so that you know what style of cushion to get if you do decide to buy one.

 You can find tutorials to make your own meditation (or Zafu) cushions online like this one.

 You will see bolsters used in Restorative classes, for example to lie back on in Supta Virasana (Reclined Hero Pose) or under the knees in Savasana.
 Getting your props set up right in restorative poses can make all the difference between a healing practice and a frustrating one.
 The trouble is that even if you have one at home they don’t exactly fit in your hand luggage for your post-travel yoga.